Error Loading LabVIEW VI with Compiled Code Separated Using the LabVIEW Run-Time Engine Adapter in Teststand

 Solution

-This behaviour is caused by the way how a LabVIEW VI is composed.
+This behaviour comes because of how a LabVIEW VI is composed.

 Do not separate the compiled code from VIs that you intend to load or run using the LabVIEW Run-Time Engine.
 The Run-Time Engine cannot run source-only VIs because it has no access to the compiled object cache that stores the separate compiled code.